Yevgeny Dodolev: Career

-Evgeny Dodolev worked in popular Russian newspaper Sovershenno Sekretno (translates as Top Secret in Russian) which was founded by Artyom Borovik and Yulian Semyonov.
+Evgeny Dodolev worked in popular Russian newspaper Sovershenno Sekretno (translates as Top Secret in Russian) which was founded by Yulian Semyonov.

 He is an owner and publisher of newspaper Novy Vzglyad.

 He is the president of the Novy Vzglyad Publishing House and co-owns a few newspapers.
 The Vice President is Marina Lesko.
 Co-owner of the Publishing House is Kirsan Ilyumzhinov.